• Home

 About This Version

-Tony Bennett recorded “Let’s Fall In Love” on August 15, 1960, for the album Tony Bennett Sings A String Of Harold Arlen.
-Glenn Rosser wrote the arrangements and conducted the orchestra.
+Tony Bennett recorded “What Good Does It Do” on August 18, 1960, for his album Tony Bennett Sings a String of Harold Arlen.
+The album was arranged and conducted by Glenn Osser.

-“Let’s Fall In Love” as well as Tony Bennett Sings A String Of Harold Arlen is available on Apple Music.
+“What Good Does It Do,” as well as Tony Bennett Sings a String of Harold Arlen, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Glenn Osser, Harold Arlen, Ted Koehler, Tony Bennett, Tony Bennett Sings a String of Harold Arlen
+Filed Under: Song of the Day Tagged With: Glenn Osser, Harold Arlen, Jamaica, Tony Bennett, Tony Bennett Sings a String of Harold Arlen, Yip Harburg

 Song of the Day: Over The Rainbow